-In this article, we’ll cover what electric knife sharpeners are good for, how to use one, what features you want in a good electric knife sharpener, and finish with a round-up of some of the best units available.
+We then cover what electric knife sharpeners are good for, how to use one, what features you want in a good model, and finish with some frequently asked questions.

-In the end, you should either be able to choose your new electric sharpener with confidence or know that an electric is not for you so you can look at other types.
+In the end, you should either be able to choose your new electric knife sharpener with confidence, or know that an electric is not for you so you can look at other types.

 All set?
 Game on!